-Ken Thompson: Computer taken or a pawn to be moved if there's no pawns here and he lost and so he wanted a rematch - 50 more bucks and I though you know 'I'll give you your 50 bucks back I've made my point' <laugh>, 'no, no 50 bucks sounds' <laugh> and so he-- we gave him from the current-- there are two best positions, or worst positions whatever you call these things maximal positions and we gave him one and kept the other one a secret and from the one we gave him we gave him perfect play to capture and he went home and studied for a week on perfect play and I-- and he's a studier you know and he studied I think the whole week and the next week cause it was a Saturday and the next Saturday we set up again and it was much more serious and we played the second maximal position and he attacked like you know and the computer when it had equal moves it would play them at random and anyway he got-he said he wanted uh he made some more conditions to, 50 moves he wins.
-50 to 55 it's a draw and more than 55-- some number like that I can't remember the exact conditions so you know lose, and so anyway he actually he did it-- he actually did it first time he did it over the board, did it in exactly 50 moves right on the nose, one more move and it would've been a draw by the rules and there's one point right around 18 moves to the win where he-- it's like a wall where people just hit it and bounce, they just don't know how to cope with this defense and the computer makes like two or three random moves-- selections and one of them turned into repeating move you know where he could move the whole thing down a notch by doing a set of checks or-- it wasn't optimal but it was human and that's how he got through that wall so.
-Anyway it was fun, it was written up in the Minnesota Chess Magazine that-- there was an article called <laugh> very, very well written.
+Ken Thompson: A piece to be taken or a pawn to be moved but there are no pawns here.
+He lost, and so he wanted a rematch - 50 more bucks ...
+And I said "I'll give you your 50 bucks back I've made my point'. <laugh> He says, 'no, no 50 bucks'. <laugh> We gave him from the current...
+There are two best positions, or worst positions, whatever you call these things -- maximal positions -- and we gave him one and kept the other one a secret, and from the one we gave him we gave him perfect play to capture.
+He went home and studied for a week on perfect play and he's a studier, and he studied I think the whole week.
+The next week -- because this was a Saturday -- the next Saturday we set up again and it was much more serious.
+We played the second maximal position.
+And he attacked like...
+And the computer when it had equal moves it would play them at random.
+Anyway he got... he said he wanted.. he made some more conditions to: 50 moves he wins.
+50 to 55 it's a draw and more than 55-- some number like that I can't remember the exact conditions -- lose.
+So anyway he actually he did it -- first guy who did it over the board, did it in exactly 50 moves right on the nose, one more move and it would've been a draw by the rules.
+There's one point right around 18 moves to the win where he... it's like a wall where people just hit it and bounce, they just don't know how to cope with this defense.
+The computer makes like two or three random moves -selections -- and one of them turned into a repeating move where he could move the whole thing down a notch by doing a set of checks -- it wasn't optimal but it was human and that's how he got through that wall.
+Anyway it was fun, it was written up in the Minnesota Chess Magazine in an article called Beer in Your Ear. -- very, very well written.

-Q: So interesting, so it sounds like-- what's the current state of n games and how-- it sounds like we've gotten there with a lot of software.
+Q: So interesting, so it sounds like...
+What's the current state of endgames and how-- it sounds like we've gotten there with a lot of software.

-Ken Thompson: Well Vig Row exponentially with a number of pieces on a board and so this was four pieces; five pieces were done after that and then right now state out of six and six generates gigabytes of data and every ply-- every more piece after that goes up by a factor of 64 so if you think that something--you've got to wait for the computer industry to \\\\\\ to give you a 64 in order to try the next step and we're between steps from between six and seven.
+Ken Thompson: Well they grow exponentially with the number of pieces on a board.
+So this was four pieces -- five pieces were done after that.
+Right now the state of the art is six, and six generates gigabytes of data and every more piece after that goes up by a factor of 64.
+So if you think that something...
+You've got to wait for the computer industry -- Moore's Law -- to give you a 64 in order to try the next step, and we're between steps from between six and seven now.